ye86171958/RstanTaxiTrajectory/README.md

 ## Parallel in R

-The ''foreach'' package provides a new looping construct for executing R code repeatedly. he  main  reason  for  using  theforeachpackage  is  that  it supports parallel execution, that is, it can execute those repeated operations on multiple processors/cores on your computer, or on multiple nodes of a cluster.
+The '''foreach''' package provides a new looping construct for executing R code repeatedly. he  main  reason  for  using  the foreach package  is  that  it supports parallel execution, that is, it can execute those repeated operations on multiple processors/cores on your computer, or on multiple nodes of a cluster.
 The output is in list form.